arogozhnikov/arogozhnikov.github.io/_posts/2020-11-01-microscopy.markdown

   (objectives are also pretty expensive).
 That's not your smartphone's refocusing camera.
   So 40x on your microscope means that object of size n*m in focusing plane (which is fixed) literally projects in 40n*40m on detector plane.
-  To complete arithmetics you only need physical size of pixel in a camera - and voila - you have size of pixel.
+  To complete arithmetics you only need physical size of pixel in a camera - and voila - you have 'size of specimen pixel'.
-- for a long time I was surprised that biologists are on one hand limited by the number of fluorescent channels they can image simultaneously (emission spectra overlap, so you want them to be separable).
+- for a long time I was surprised that biologists are so limited by the number of fluorescent channels they can image simultaneously (emission spectra overlap, so you want them to be separable).
   - At the same time they don't switch to quantum dots (which have much narrower emission spectra).
     Permeability may be an issue here
   - And they don't try to go significantly outside of visible spectrum.
     - *probably* this is due to objectives - correcting aberrations for wide spectrum range is tough
   - Another factor is penetration depths variability (even within water) for different wavelengths
-  - You can take images in IR, but going to deep IR is still rare
+  - You can take images in IR, but going to deep IR is ultra-rare
 - there is an uncountable amount of imaging techniques. <br />
   Dozens of them with all their variations, with all covering only some part of information.
   - Very hard to combine many in the same system (while some useful combinations exist)